HallaSurvivor/Blog/_posts/2022-04-28-diff-growth.md

 similarly arbitrary.

 I went for this list basically because it's what the [wikipedia article][9] names explicitly.
-Later on we'll show that our general solution doesn't depend on the exact list chosen, but there's a sharper result to be had that _does_ use some specific list of "primitive" functions.
+Later on we'll show that our solution doesn't depend on the exact list chosen, so we don't need to worry about this.

 Next up, we need to tell haskell how to compute the derivative of a function.
 Thankfully, derivatives can be computed recursively, so this is quite easy to code up:

-TODO: finish implementing the hyperbolic ones

 <div class="no_eval">
 <script type="text/x-sage">
 diff :: Expr -> Expr
 diff (Const n)    = Const 0
 diff X            = Const 1
-diff (Square e)   = Mult (Const 2) (diff e) diff (Sqrt e)     = Div (diff e) (Mult (Const 2) (Sqrt e)) diff (Sin e)      = Mult (Cos e) (diff e) diff (Cos e)      = Mult (Const (-1)) (Mult (Sin e) (diff e))
+diff (Square e)   = Mult (Mult (Const 2) e) (diff e) diff (Sqrt e)     = Div (diff e) (Mult (Const 2) (Sqrt e)) diff (Sin e)      = Mult (Cos e) (diff e) diff (Cos e)      = Mult (Const (-1)) (Mult (Sin e) (diff e))